What is the Waterways Survey?

 Can I survey a site near me?

 Yes.
 Below is a table of all of the waterway sites surveyed over the years.
-There are 599 waterway sites currently registered.
-In the table (Waterway Sites 2006-2017) you will see that the sites are colour coded (This table will be updated as volunteers claiming sites – we will do our best to ensure that it is updated as often as possible).
-ORANGE sites have already been claimed by volunteers currently registered to complete the survey.
-All of the GREEN sites are free to choose from.
+There are >600 waterway sites currently registered.
+In the table (To Be Updated) you will see that the sites are listed on a county by county basis (This table will be updated as volunteers claiming sites – we will do our best to ensure that it is updated as often as possible).
+NOT FREE sites have already been claimed by volunteers currently registered to complete the survey.
+All of the FREE sites are free to choose from.
 The sites have been ordered alphabetically according to their COUNTY location.
 You will also see that the waterway sites have an unique SITE CODE – please use this code to identify the waterway site that is suitable for you to claim.
 So for example, if you are located in Co.
 Cavan and are living near Cootehill, the site code 1248 located at Rathkenny Bridge on the Annalee River could be suitable.
 Therefore you email firstname.lastname@example.org with your choice and Tina will get back to you.
 If none of the currently listed waterway sites are suitable or you are unsure what river or canal waterway site is located near you, please email for clarification.
 On the other-hand, if none of the listed waterways sites are near you and/or you have a waterway site in mind, please contact the same email address to set up a new waterway site.

 Within this section there will be links to different training facilities that we will help to prepare you for your survey.
 Please follow through the different preparation steps listed below:

 - Read the Training Presentation and watch the training video.
-If this sounds like something your like to get involved in, follow the remaining steps listed below.
+If this sounds like something you like to get involved in, follow the remaining steps listed below.

 - Check out the list of water way sites (list is above in the section “Can I survey a site near me?”).
 Book a site or email email@example.com for a new one near you.